 In recent years, India has emerged as a major hub for Startups and SMBs.
 In the past 2 financial years, India has retained its position as the 3rd largest base for Startups, with over 4750 Tech-Startups running in the nation.
 With initiatives like ‘Startup India’ and ‘Make in India’, the government of India has put their best foot forward to boost the growth of businesses in India.

 GST Registration is a two-step process.
 A Temporary Registration Number can be generated without submitting documents.
 Same remains valid for 15 days, before which you have to upload your business existence documents to complete the process and get a permanent GSTIN.
-Here is a step-by-step guide to get your registered in the GST portal!
+Here is a step-by-step guide to register for GST online:

 Part 1 – Getting Temporary Registration Number